-Add 'async_messages.middleware.AsyncMiddleware' to your MIDDLEWARE_CLASSES.
+Add 'async_messages.middleware.AsyncMiddleware' to your MIDDLEWARE or MIDDLEWARE_CLASSES.
 Ensure it comes after 'django.contrib.messages.middleware.MessageMiddleware'.

 You need to have CACHES configured in you settings for this to work.
 As usual, memcache is the best choice.
 Note that local memory caching is not suitable as each process has its own private cache and a Celery task can’t communicate with the webserver process cache.

 Send a message to a single user: